Peugeot 402: The Peugeot 402 in a world without petrol

 The speed of the French defeat in June 1940 may have come as a shock, but the advent of another war with Germany and of resulting restrictions on civilian fuel availability had been widely foreseen.
 In 1939 Peugeot were already investigating the adaptation of petrol/gasoline engines to run on gas created by the controlled burning of charcoal.
 The technology would prove particularly suitable for the long bodied Peugeot 402 and for the Peugeot DMA light truck.
 On the car it was possible to fit the necessary components without excessive modification of the bodywork.
 A charcoal burning boiler, able to accommodate 35 kg of charcoal, was mounted on a stout platform at the back of the car.
 This provided sufficient power for approximately 80 km (50 miles) before more charcoal needed to be taken on board.
 The controlled burning of the charcoal produced carbon monoxide, known as gazogène, which was captured and transferred in a stout pipe mounted on the outside of the right-hand C-pillar to a roof mounted gas tank.
 From here another stout pipe mounted on the outside of the right hand A-pillar drew the gazogène down to the engine.
 Between 1940 and 1944 more than 2,500 Peugeots were equipped with a gazogène fuel system.

 Peugeot DK 5

 The Peugeot DK 5 was a military truck produced by Peugeot during the 1930s-1940s for use by the French army.
 It saw use during the Second World War and was also used by the Wehrmacht when Germany conquered France.
-The DK 5 was based on a dedicated truck chassis but had the body of the 402 with its back cut off to accommodate a large cargo area.
+The DK 5 was based on a dedicated truck chassis but had the body of the 401 and the front part of the 402 with its back cut off to accommodate a large cargo area.
 The vehicle curb weight was around 1790 kg, had a payload a 1,5 ton payload and received a somewhat more powerful engine than the passenger car to be able to carry cargo.
 12,500 were manufactured.
 The last vehicles were retired from service during the 1950s-1960s.

-Film Appearance
+Film appearance

+The 402 is the Paris taxicab that Don Ameche drove in the screwball comedy Midnight (1939 film).

 The 402 is the car Odile Versois drove in the British film A Day to Remember (1953 film).